Open Monday thru Friday 9:00 am – 4:45 pm

 Being diligent with your sunscreen will protect you from damaging your skin and prevent premature aging.
 Even if you are inside during the day or riding in the car, harmful UV rays can still sneak up on you through the windows.
 Check out this staggering photo of a truck driver who never wore sunscreen when he was driving!

-Be sure to get a full-spectrum (protection against UVB & UVA rays) sunscreen.
-The SPF (sun protection factor) number does not determine the strength of a sunscreen, but determines how long you can be protected in the sun without getting burned, while wearing the sunscreen.
 In other words, the SPF number reveals the length of time it would take the sun’s UVB radiation to burn your skin when correctly using the sunscreen.
 SPF only protects against UVB rays, hence why using a broad-spectrum is critical to also take care of the UVA rays.

 Because the sun is so extremely powerful, one sunscreen application in the morning is not enough.
 Many factors contribute to the sunscreen’s efficacy wearing down, therefore it is advised to reapply your sunscreen every 90 minutes to 2 hours when outdoors, and every 4 to 6 hours when indoors.